live IDF strikes military targets in Qom and Isfahan: All the latest news in Middle East conflict

 Campaigning on a platform of “national restoration” and economic stability, the BNP is seeking to harness the anti-incumbency mood that brought down the previous regime.
 Yet its path to a parliamentary majority is far from assured, complicated by the shifting loyalties of its former allies.

-This three-way tussle between the old guard (BNP), the religious right of Jamaat and the reformist youth of the NCP has transformed what many expected to be a walkover into a complex, unpredictable contest.
+This two-way tussle between the old guard (BNP), the religious right of Jamaat and the reformist youth of the NCP has transformed what many expected to be a walkover into a complex, unpredictable contest.

 Why it matters: Geopolitics and the test of the 'July charter'